Aniell4/dslib/README.md

 C.GetCurrentUser() # Returnes Basic User Info (of Client Token)

+C.GetUserInfo(UserID) # Returnes Basic User Info of Profived UserID (Works ONLY if Provided User and Client Token are Friends and/or have a guild in common)

 C.InviteInfo(Code) # Returnes Information of the invite code provided

 C.JoinInvite(Code) # Joins Guild With Token Provided in Client